 Referral checklist:

-- Your child has been seen by at least 2 professionals who have written reports which indicate possible Autism
+- Your child has been seen by at least 2 specialist professionals who have written reports which indicate possible Autism

 - A referral form has been completed and signed by you the Parent/Carer